collocations.org

 The people in the rural areas use mud bricks only as an immediate, practical necessity.

-commercial, economic, financial, historical, military, political, social
+business, economic, financial, historical, medical, military, political, social

 He argued that nuclear weapons were a political necessity.

-VERB + NECESSITY
+VERB + necessity

 She saw the necessity to make an immediate impression on him.